-A. Because we did not possibly have the experience to formthose plans, those protocols.
-But subsequently, we have learned that that is better practice and that's what we 1 2 do today.
-Because always, we're trying to improve our practice, and I think we've done that.
-3 4 Q. I understand.
-5 THE CHAIRMAN: Dr O'Connor arrived at the start of November б or October that year to work with you and she had 7 experience of working with other hospitals where 8 transplants were carried out; is that right?
-A. Yes, in Bristol.
-9 10 THE CHAIRMAN: I think you described how later, after Adam's death, you sat with her and went through different 11 12 protocols and practices.
-13 We did. Α. THE CHAIRMAN: Was that taking advantage of her different 14 15 experience and adding that to your experience to make this system in the Royal better than it had been before?
-16 17 A. Of course.
-And indeed, we had already changed some 18 things after Mary arrived back.
-That was when we 19 decided we would look at some five or six different 20 protocols.
-I am not aware that any of them suggest that 21 we should have advance meetings with anaesthetists or 22 carry out ultrasound scans for the neck, but I would 23 need to go back and look at those protocols.
-I don't from what most other people did at that time.
+- 1 learned that that is better practice and that's what we - do today.
+Because always, we're trying to improve our - 3 practice, and I think we've done that. - 4 O. I understand. - 5 THE CHAIRMAN: Dr O'Connor arrived at the start of November - 6 or October that year to work with you and she had - 7 experience of working with other hospitals where - 8 transplants were carried out; is that right? - 9 A. Yes, in Bristol. - 10 THE CHAIRMAN: I think you described how later, after Adam's - 11 death, you sat with her and went through different - 12 protocols and practices. - 13 A. We did. - 14 THE CHAIRMAN: Was that taking advantage of her different - 15 experience and adding that to your experience to make - this system in the Royal better than it had been before? - 17 A. Of course.
+And indeed, we had already changed some - things after Mary arrived back.
+That was when we - 19 decided we would look at some five or six different - 20 protocols.
+I am not aware that any of them suggest that - 21 we should have advance meetings with anaesthetists or - 22 carry out ultrasound scans for the neck, but I would - need to go back and look at those protocols.
+I don't - 24 think that what we were doing was dramatically different - 25 from what most other people did at that time.